-Tension pneumothorax without cardiac arrest: (Cat B)
+Tension pneumothorax without cardiac arrest: (Cat B) 🖀

 - Provide 100% oxygen and assist ventilations as needed. - Identify the second or third intercostal space on the anterior chest at the midclavicular line on the same side as the tension pneumothorax.
 This may be done by feeling for the "angle of Louis," the bump located on the sternum about a quarter of the way from the suprasternal notch.
-Follow the interspace just below this bump to the midclavicular line to insert the catheter. - Prepare the area with an antiseptic. - Remove the plastic cap from a 2.5 inch (6.0 to 7.0 cm) large-bore (12 or 14 gauge) over-the-needle catheter.
+Follow the interspace just below this bump to the midclavicular line to insert the catheter. - Prepare the area with an antiseptic. - Remove the plastic cap from a 2.5 inch (6.0 to 7.0 cm) large-bore (12 or 14 gauge) over-theneedle catheter.
 Insert the needle into the skin over the superior border of the third rib, midclavicular line, and direct it into the intercostal space at a 90-degree angle to the rib.
 Direction of the bevel is irrelevant to successful results.
 As the needle enters the pleural space, there will be a "pop."
 If a tension pneumothorax is present, there will be a hiss of air as the pneumothorax is decompressed.
 Advance the catheter all the way to the hub and remove the needle.
 The catheter hub must be stabilized to the chest with tape. - Attach a one-way valve (such as an Asherman Chest Seal), if possible. - Leave the catheter in place until it is replaced by a chest tube at the hospital.
-Monitor the catheter to be sure it remains patent. - A copy of the patient care report, the Chest Decompression Report (Form 8.01) and the name of the receiving physician must be submitted to the Regional EMS Agency and the Office of EMS and Trauma (OEMST) for review within 10 working days.
+Monitor the catheter to be sure it remains patent. - A copy of the patient care report, the Chest Decompression Report (Form 8.01) and the name of the receiving physician must be submitted to the Regional EMS Agency and the Office of EMS (OEMS) for review within 10 working days. - If desired, the EMSP can call the ATCC for OLMD from a trauma center.